massix/gleeter/README.md

 #### Prometheus Metrics

 Gleeter exposes Prometheus metrics that can be used to monitor the server's performance and health.
-These metrics are available at the `/<base_path>/metrics` endpoint in the Prometheus format.
+These metrics are available at the `/<base_path>/metrics` and **optionally** also at the `/metrics` path (the behavior is configurable via the configuration file).

+It is also possible to protect the endpoint with basic authentication by setting a username and password in the configuration file.
+If authentication is enabled, you will need to provide the correct credentials to access the metrics endpoint.
+Only [Basic authorization](https://en.wikipedia.org/wiki/Basic_access_authentication) is supported right now.

 The following metrics are exposed: